-There has been a lot of attention on the dangers and frequency of phishing attacks.
+There has been a lot of attention on the dangers and frequency of phishing attacks and the threat they pose for small businesses and our personal online identity.
 Phishing is a type of cyberattack in which a malevolent actor sends an email that appears to be from a legitimate source with the intent of doing harm (i.e. stealing information, holding information ransom, etc.)

 Thankfully, the increased awareness of phishing has led to a decrease in the success of these attacks.
 In response, hackers have modified the practice and have started launching “lateral phishing” attacks.

 Lateral phishing attacks come from compromised email accounts within an organization the recipient is a part of, or from accounts that the recipient knows personally.
 So instead of an email being sent from an unknown address that appears legitimate, lateral phishing emails come from accounts that the recipient knows to be legitimate (e.g. a co-worker, familiar vendors, or even personal friends).
 As a result, these types of attacks are almost always successful.